amalcao/libcoroc/README.md

 ## License

-The libtsc is under the GPLv2 opensource license, as same as the golang.
+The libtsc is under a BSD-style opensource license, as same as the golang.
 However, the frontend of CoroC based on clang is under the BSD license used by clang/llvm.See `LICENSE.txt` for details.

 ## TODO